 Himalayan salt history is very rich.
 Remember Alexander the great ruler who is famous to have conquered half of the world?
-Well, supposedly he is the one behind the discovery of Himalayan salt range in Pakistan.
+Well, supposedly he is the one behind the discovery of the Himalayan salt range in Pakistan.

 It is said that around 326 B.C, Alexander was passing through this region and stopped by to take some rest.
 One of the soldiers noticed the troop’s horses were licking the rocks near the resting place.
 He tried it for himself and found the rocks to be salty.
-This is how Himalayan rock salt was discovered.
+This is how Himalayan salt was discovered.

-Over the years the salt extraction and its uses have seen many changes and have been passed down from ruler to ruler.
+Over the years salt extraction and its uses have seen many changes and have been passed down from ruler to ruler.

 The latest noticeable advancement in the method of salt extraction was made under British rule when a scientist devised the doom and pillar technique.
 This ensures the structure and stability of the salt mines are not compromised with hurdle less salt extraction.

 The salt mines have seen some very dark days of oppression.
-Poor laborers in days of the British rule were locked inside the tunnels until they reached their designated quota for salt production a day.
-The rules were applied to all regardless of age, gender and health conditions.
+Poor laborers in days of British rule were locked inside the tunnels until they reached their designated quota for salt production a day.
+The rules were applied to all regardless of age, gender, and health conditions.
 12 protesting miners were brutally shot dead near the salt mine entrance.
 Their graves can be seen in the middle of the gateway of the mine.